dataleonlabs/yap/README.md

-# YAP API gateway
+# Yap API gateway
-YAP is the lightweight microservices API gateway that shines at the heart of any microservices or serverless architecture, which aims to be a smaller, more expressive, and more robust foundation for API management and automation workflows with low-code approach and security.
+Yap is the lightweight microservices API gateway that shines at the heart of any microservices or serverless architecture, which aims to be a smaller, more expressive, and more robust foundation for API management and automation workflows with low-code approach and security.

-By leveraging async functions, YAP allows you to exclude callbacks and greatly improve error handling and policies at the same time providing an elegant suite of Webhook- and HTTP-based methods, which make writing servers fast and enjoyable.
+By leveraging async functions, Yap allows you to exclude callbacks and greatly improve error handling and policies at the same time providing an elegant suite of Webhook- and HTTP-based methods, which make writing servers fast and enjoyable.

+Please distinguish:
+**Yap** – the core product of Young App
+**YAP** – the platform of Young App

 ## Motivation
 The Young App Platform (YAP) helps to automate business workflows across cloud and on-premise apps providing employees with prompt communication and building in teams sophisticated collaboration.
 As an illustration, YAP automates quotes processing for cash business, which may involve multiple apps.